 Driving instructions: You can see Bjarnarfoss from the road 54 (Snæfellsnesvegur).
 It's situated close to the Útnesvegur intersection.

 The parking lot is very close to the road and there's a sign with Bjarnarfoss to indicate the way.
 The above picture was taken from the parking lot.
-As shown in the picture in the gallery, there's a path leading to the waterfall.
+As shown in the picture, there's a path leading to the waterfall.